dsagman/picat/readme.md

 *Note: Picat is primarily focused on problems with integer aka finite-domain solutions.
 (Yes, integers are infinite, but not in computer programs that are expected to halt.)
 MIP provides the ability to have real-valued solutions.*

 *On the other hand, Picat does have a neural network modules that interfaces to the [FAAN neural network library](https://leenissen.dk/).
-I'm sure someone could use it for non-linear optimzation, given that this is exactly what neural networks do.
+I'm sure someone could use it for non-linear optimization, given that this is exactly what neural networks do.
 However, that person is not me.
 Hakan, of course, has some [example code](https://www.hakank.org/picat/nn_hakank/).*

 #### CP, Constraint Programming or Constraint Logic Programming (Integer)